-Qualifications include excellent oral and written communication skills; at least two years of experience as a practicing lawyer, preferably (but not necessarily) in the area of family law; a strong academic record and/or other indicia of high performance ability; a strong interest in teaching; and a commitment to work with low income clients.
-Fellows must be members of the Maryland bar in order to supervise law practice by students; if not barred in Maryland, successful applicants will be expected to take the earliest bar possible.
+Excellent oral and written communication skills; at least two years of experience as a practicing lawyer preferably in family law litigation; a strong academic record and/or other indicia of high performance ability; commitment to work for low income clients; and a strong interest in law school teaching.
+Fellows must be members of the Maryland Bar (currently licensed in Maryland or willing to take the next Maryland Bar exam) in order to supervise law practice by students.

-Salary: $50,000 year 1; $53,000 year 2.
-The position includes full benefits, including retirement annuities, research support and travel allowance.
+The current salary is between $50,000 - $55,000.
+The position includes full benefits, including retirement annuities, research support, and travel allowance.

 The University of Baltimore is an equal opportunity employer.
 Minority candidates are encouraged to apply.